pomelio/cookbook/docs/std_string.md

 - return value: An Array whose contents depend on the presence or absence of the global (g) flag, or null if no matches are found.
-  - If the g flag is used, all results matching the complete regular expression will be returned, but capturing groups are not included.
+  - If the g flag is used, all results matching the compvare regular expression will be returned, but capturing groups are not included.
-  - If the g flag is not used, only the first complete match and its related capturing groups are returned.
+  - If the g flag is not used, only the first compvare match and its related capturing groups are returned.
 In this case, match() will return the same result as RegExp.prototype.exec() (an array with some extra properties).

 ```
 import std.string as str;